Sandra Lyng: Biography

 Sandra released her debut single the summer hit "Sommerflørt" in 2004, singing with Equicez member Phillip.

 In 2005, she released the single "I morgen", which stayed in the Norwegian charts for 16 weeks, peaking at number 2.
 Sandra also released the album Døgnvill under the Universal Norway label in 2005.
 Døgnvill stayed in the charts for 9 weeks, peaking at No. 10, which is a longer period of time than Kjartan Salvesen, who won Sandra's season, charted.
 In September 2013, Sandra released single "PRTeY" featuring rapper Lazee.

-In 4 January 2023, it was announced that she will participate in Melodi Grand Prix 2023 with the song "Drøm D Bort".
+In January 2023, it was announced that she would participate in Melodi Grand Prix 2023 with the song "Drøm D Bort".
+She was eliminated in the second semi-final.